ctm/mb2-doc/src/series/2023/wsop-style.md

 ### Round Duration

-The initial rounds of each daily tournament will be five minutes long.
+The initial rounds of each daily tournament was five minutes long.

-If the structure sheet for a tournament has longer rounds on successive days, the levels that correspond to those days will be longer in the same proportion.
+If the structure sheet for a tournament had longer rounds on successive days, the levels that correspond to those days were longer in the same proportion.

-For example, Event #22, the Limit Hold'em Championship's [structure sheet](https://www.wsop.com/pdfs/structuresheets/structure_5219_21687.pdf) lists Levels 1-6 as 40 minutes, 7-10 as 60 minutes and 11-end as 90
+For example, Event #22, the Limit Hold'em Championship's [structure sheet](https://www.wsop.com/pdfs/structuresheets/structure_5219_21687.pdf) listed Levels 1-6 as 40 minutes, 7-10 as 60 minutes and 11-end as 90
 minutes.
-When played here, the first six levels will be five minutes long, since those are the initial levels.
-Levels seven through ten will be seven and a half minutes long (60 / 40 * 5).
-The remaining levels will be eleven and a quarter minutes long (90 / 40 * 5).
+When played here, the first six levels were five minutes long, since those are the initial levels.
+Levels seven through ten were seven and a half minutes long (60 / 40 * 5).
+The remaining levels were eleven and a quarter minutes long (90 / 40 * 5).

 If you click on a nickname in the winner column, you can see how long that tournament took.